Lecture 3: Introduction to Learning (Cont.), Classification, Logistic Regression

 Estimation

-As with regression, we will derive estimators for the logistic regression parameters \(\beta\) through the principles of maximum likelihood estimation (MLE) and empirical risk minimization (ERM).
+As with regression, we will derive estimators for the logistic regression parameters \(\beta\) through the principle of maximum likelihood estimation (MLE).

 Maximum Likelihood Estimation (MLE)